Redeploy Illinois Focused Program

 A program of the Redeploy Illinois Oversight Board

-It provides resources to eligible counties to provide the services to keep a youth from commitment IDJJ facilities.
+The Focused program provides resources to eligible counties to provide services to keep a youth from commitment to Illinois Department of Juvenile Justice (IDJJ) facilities.

-Eligible counties apply for the RIFP funding BEFORE a youth is committed to a DJJ facility.
-Once a youth from an eligible county is identified, an RIFP funding request is completed and submitted to ICOY.
+Eligible counties apply for funding BEFORE a youth is committed to an IDJJ facility.
+Once an eligible youth is identified, a funding request is completed and submitted to ICOY.

 The funding request requires information on the youth’s demographics and strengths & challenges; a proposed service plan which includes service goals, types of clinical services, length of time for service, the support necessary for the youth to be successful, and information that the services is a proven, evidence-based, or promising practice; a list of proposed service providers, the expected outcomes; and a detailed budget outlining the estimated cost.

 Two to three weeks.
 Illinois Collaboration on Youth (ICOY) staff will check the funding request and contact the applicant if additional information is needed.
 After this screening, the final funding request is shared with the Redeploy County Review Committee who will evaluate the plan, services, and estimated cost.
 Within one week, they will make a funding recommendation to the Redeploy Illinois Oversight Board.
 Once the decision is made, the county will be contacted by ICOY and the contract details finalized.